Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Applications involving geometry of the damped set

 The right hand side is of positive increase in $\lambda$, and so energy decays at rate

 \end{example} Next, the proof of case 2 of Theorem \ref{rectthm} follows the same rough outline, but has some meaningful differences, for example we must invoke Lemma \ref{averagingdbclemma} to ensure the derivative bound conditions are appropriately satisfied.
-This is due to different behavior of poly-exp functions under averaging, and so we provide a complete proof here. \begin{example} (Proof of Theorem \ref{rectthm} case 2 )
+This is due to different behavior of poly-exponential functions under averaging, and so we provide a complete proof here. \begin{example} (Proof of Theorem \ref{rectthm} case 2) \ed{Recall} $W$ is supported on a rectangle and \ed{if $x$ and $y$ are local coordinates for the boundary of its support}, $W \simeq x^{\beta_1} y^{\beta_2} \exp(-c_1 x^{-\alpha_1}) \exp(-c_2 y^{-\alpha_2})$.
+Consider $v \in \Sb^1$ periodic.
+When $v=(0,1)$, for $s$ a local coordinate of the boundary of $\{A_v(W)>0\}$ then $A_v(s) \simeq s_+^{\beta_1} \exp(-c_1 s^{-\alpha_1}_+)$.
+Then by Theorem \ref{wideresolvethm} part 3 and Example \ref{polyexp1dex} \ed{there exists $h_v>0$ such that for $h \in (0,h_v)$ we have}